turibe/new_pioneer_python_cli/README.md

 - Use control-D to exit.

-If you have customized your input names, `learn` gets them from the AVR, after which they are available as commands.
+If you have customized your input names, `learn` gets them from the AVR, after which they are available as commands (see `help inputs`).
-`save` saves a json file that can be loaded in the future at startup.
+`save` saves a JSON file that can be loaded at startup time from then on.